This post was originally published in 2017. We have updated it to reflect the events of season eight.

 The ancestral greatsword of House Stark was the first Valyrian-steel blade we saw in the show.
 Remember how quickly it cut off poor Will’s head?
 (Pretty ironic in retrospect that the first person killed by a Valyrian-steel sword on GOT was also the first person who tried to warn everyone about the White Walkers.)
 Unfortunately, Ice isn’t around anymore: After Ned’s death, Tywin Lannister melted it down to make two smaller swords, Oathkeeper and Widow’s Wail.
 (A side note for budding Westerosi historians: The two new swords are meant as replacements for the Lannisters’ original Valyrian-steel sword, Brightroar, which was lost with King Tommen II after he sailed with it to the ruins of Valyria and never returned.)

 Oathkeeper was originally a gift from Tywin to Jaime Lannister, but he regifted it to Brienne of Tarth when he sent her on a mission to find the Stark girls.
 (She’s the one who named it.)
 Brienne tried to give it back to Jaime at Riverrun in season six, but he let her keep it.
-Fun fact: The end of Brienne’s duel with Arya is the first time we’ve seen two Valyrian-steel blades go up against each other on the show.
+Fun fact: The end of Brienne’s duel with Arya in season seven is the first time we’ve seen two Valyrian-steel blades go up against each other on the show.

 This one started as the ancestral sword of House Mormont, so Jeor Mormont passed it down to Jorah when he joined the Night’s Watch.
-When Jorah fled Westeros, he left Longclaw behind in shame, and so it got sent back to Jeor.
+But when Jorah fled Westeros, he left Longclaw behind in shame, and so it got sent back to Jeor.
 (Lyanna Mormont was a little too young to wield it, I guess.)
 Jeor then gave it away a second time, to his substitute son Jon Snow as a way of thanking Jon for saving him from a wight attack.
 Jon has carried it ever since.
 If you’re wondering why the pommel of the sword is the wolf of House Stark instead of the bear of House Mormont, it’s because Jeor got it replaced before he gave it to Jon.
 What a guy!